SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/contact-and-lead-matching.md

 When a Summit Events Registration record is created several fields about the person registering are populated.
 These values only exist in the Summit Events Registration object unless you select a Contact or Lead Matching Rule on the Summit Events record.
 If you select a Contact Matching Rule on the Summit Events record this rule will check to see if a Contact record exists in Salesforce for this person:
 * If the Contact Matching Rule finds a Contact record that matches the rule logic, it matches this Contact with the Summit Events Registration record.
-* If the Contact Matching Rule does not find a Contact record that matches the rule logic, you can either create a new Contact record that is matched with the Summit Events Registration record, or you can skip Contact creation and enable Lead matching to search for a Lead next using these [details on Setting up Lead Matching](https://github.com/SFDO-Community-Sprints/Summit-Events-App/wiki/0c-%E2%80%93-Setup-Lead-Matching).
+* If the Contact Matching Rule does not find a Contact record that matches the rule logic, you can either create a new Contact record that is matched with the Summit Events Registration record.
+You can also opt to create Leads instead by setting up [Lead matching](https://github.com/SFDO-Community-Sprints/Summit-Events-App/wiki/0c-%E2%80%93-Setup-Lead-Matching).

 # Contact Matching Rules